GuideSDK Comparison

 1. Streaming Responses

-• Token-level streaming via async generators
+• Token-level text streaming via async generators (content_block_delta events)

-• True real-time with minimal latency
+• True real-time typewriter effect with minimal latency

 • Supports stopping mid-stream

-• Streaming via sendMessageStream()
+• Token-level text streaming via sendMessageStream() (Content events)

 Agor Implementation: StreamingCallbacks interface provides unified streaming for all agents.
+Claude, Gemini, and Copilot get the full typewriter experience; Codex text appears instantly once the model finishes generating.

 2. Stop Mid-Execution